Harris-Stowe State University traces its origin back to 1857.

 Harris-Stowe was the first public teacher education institution west of the Mississippi River.

-Harris-Stowe offers the most affordable baccalaureate degree in the metropolitan St. Louis area.
+Harris-Stowe offers the most affordable baccalaureate degree in the state of Missouri.

 Brown and gold are Harris-Stowe’s school colors.